 Examines advanced medical issues concerning anatomy, kinesiology, pathology, recognition, evaluation, management, and emergent treatment of specific injuries and conditions involved in an athletic health-care environment.
 Includes an introduction to pharmacology.
-PREREQUISITE: ATRG 3450; athletic training major in good standing.

-4400 Clinical Experience in Athletic Training VI

-Guides experiences in evaluation, treatment, disposition, and rehabilitation of sports-related injuries.
-PREREQUISITE: ATRG 1530, 3550; athletic training major in good standing.

-4460 Administration of Athletic Training
+PREREQUISITE: ATRG 3450; athletic training major in good standing. - 4400 Clinical Experiences in Athletic Training Equipment Intensive Sport 1 hr.
+(0, 1) Students will have guided experiences in evaluation, treatment, disposition, and rehabilitation of sports-related injuries related to activities with high incidence of injury, that also have heavy equipment requirements.
+Students will be tested throughout this course in both real-time and practice settings. - Administration of Athletic Training

 Develops skills in the organization and administration of an athletic training/sports medicine program including philosophy, budget, facilities, equipment, insurance, legal aspects, records, employment, personnel, and structure of the National Athletic Trainers Association.
-PREREQUISITE: Athletic training major in good standing; senior standing.

-4500 Clinical Experience in Athletic Training VII

-1 hr.
-(0,

-Guides experiences in evaluation, treatment, disposition, and rehabilitation of sports-related injuries.
-PREREQUISITE: ATRG 3440; athletic training major in good standing.

-4850 Practicum in Athletic Training

-1-4 hrs.
-(0,4)

-Provides opportunity for independent work or field experiences in the sports medicine field.
+PREREQUISITE: Athletic training major in good standing; senior standing. - Research in Athletic Training Research in Athletic Training 1 hr.
+(2, 0) The need for quality evidence-based practice is growing in all allied health profession.
+Student athletic trainers must be prepared to understand and utilize the evidence related to all aspects of athletic training.
+Likewise, students must learn how to add to the body of knowledge within athletic training.
+This course will discuss a variety of research methods including both qualitative and quantitative as they relate to athletic training and health care.
+Students will complete a case study and begin a year-long independent research project. - Provides opportunity for independent work or field experiences in the sports medicine field.
 PREREQUISITE: Athletic training major in good standing.
 REPEAT: May be repeated for a total of 8 hours.
-REGISTRATION: C/NC.

-4910 Seminar in Athletic Training

-Overviews research methodology in athletic training.
+REGISTRATION: C/NC. - 4910 Seminar in Athletic Training Overviews research methodology in athletic training.
 Prepares students for the BOC examination and entry into the profession.
 Capstone course in athletic training.
 Selected topics of current interest in sports medicine.
-Requires the development and presentation of a research project.
+Requires the development and presentation of an independent research project.
 PREREQUISITE: Athletic training major in good standing; senior standing.